ivanpilot/travelx/spec.md

   [X] Add the possibility to view the boards
 [X] Edit and Delete a board
-[ ] Fix the creation of a board with appropriate actions depending if user or admin
+[ ] Fix the creation of a board with appropriate actions depending if user or admin [ ] Modify create action and helper method so factor in case where admin is creating an activity on behalf of a user

 Activity